Header Deduplication Techniques

 }

-Deploy this validation in pre-merge pipelines.
-Fail builds when duplicate CORS headers exceed the expected count.
+Deploy this in pre-merge pipelines.
+Fail builds when any Access-Control-* singleton header count deviates from 1.

 Does HTTP/2 HPACK compression eliminate the need for manual header deduplication?

-No. HPACK compresses repeated headers on the wire, but browsers still evaluate preflight cache validity based on exact header values and counts before compression occurs.
-The Fetch Standard’s cache algorithm operates on the parsed header list.
+No. HPACK compresses repeated headers on the wire, but browsers evaluate preflight cache validity based on the parsed header list before any compression is applied.
+The WHATWG Fetch Standard’s preflight cache algorithm operates on the deserialized header structure, so wire-level efficiency provides no relief from application-level duplication.

 How does deduplication affect Vary header caching behavior?